Class Generator

 The iterator function is applied the last two items generated to produce the next one.
 The first two elements are provided by the caller.
 For example,

-Iterate(0, 1, (x, y) => x + y);
+Iterate(0, 1, (x, y) => x + y); make a generator that produces the Fibonacci numbers.

 Exceptions